This blog post has been updated on July 7, 2021.

 You May Be More Qualified Than You Think!

-No matter what skills you possess or how much experience you have, Udacity has the perfect data program for you, to ensure you learn the skills you’ll need, to build a career you’ll love!
+No matter what skills you possess or how much experience you have, Udacity has the perfect data program for you.
+Our programs ensure that you learn the skills you’ll need, to build a career you’ll love!